-Fund number #33395 was set up at the request of our faculty association so we could donate specifically to a fund for the OU-Police to use for changing the locks on our classroom doors.
+Fund number #33395 was set up at the request of our faculty association so we could donate to a fund for the OU-Police to use for changing the locks on our classroom doors.
 Why?
-Well, because of events like Virginia Tech and the things we have learned over the last decade about shooters in schools and universities.
+Well, because of events like the Virginia-Tech shooting and the what we have learned over the last decade about shooters in both K-12 schools and colleges.

-Unfortunately, many of these media outlets, like Fox News, failed to actually report the true story, which they could have read about some weeks earlier (October 23, 2018) in the Oakland Post Online.
-That is what happens when you re-report and fail to check original sources or fail to interview the people involved in getting the pucks.
-I would call that "journalism 101".
-Some news organizations did a much better job, even the Canadian Broadcasting Corporation (CBC) bothered to interview Tom Discenna, the current President of the Oakland University chapter of the American Association of University Professors.
+Unfortunately, many Fox News reporters failed to report the real story, which they could have read about in the October 23, 2018 issue of the Oakland Post Online.
+That is what happens when you fail to check original sources or fail to interview the people involved in making the pucks.
+I would call that "Journalism 101".
+Some news organizations did a better job.
+The Canadian Broadcasting Corporation (CBC) actually interviewed Tom Discenna, the current President of my faculty association, the Oakland University chapter of the American Association of University Professors (OUAAUP).
 Why?
 Because the hockey pucks were the idea of Tom and the current OU-AAUP executive committee.

 In your work office or in a classroom, whether alone or in a group, you throw the hardest and heaviest stuff you can at the shooter and you tackle them.
 You sit on them, kick them, hit them and you do not stop until they have no control of their gun.
 Then you keep sitting on them, arms, legs, body, head until your Police arrive.
-Our University's Police Force is well trained.
-However, things like classroom and office door locks that can be quickly locked on the inside can buy police more time to neutralize the shooter and minimize loss of life.
+Oakland University's Police Force is very well trained.
+However, things like classroom and office door locks that can be quickly locked on the inside can buy our police officers more time to find and neutralize a shooter and minimize the loss of life.

-I have not seen any comments from other universities about Oakland University's hockey pucks, because I suspect that many college administrators around the United States are quietly checking out the old style locks on their own classroom doors, and hoping the local TV station does not come to check out their classroom doors for a story.
+I have not seen any comments in the media from other universities about Oakland University's hockey pucks, because I suspect that many college administrators around the United States are quietly asking about the old style locks on their own classroom doors, and they are hoping the local TV station does not come to check out their classroom doors for a story.

-So, what is the status of campus preparation where you went to college or where your children go now?
-If an active shooter is coming down the hallway, does your kid's professor have to fumble with a key on the hallway side of the door so they can barricade inside the room, because its too late to Run?
+What is the status of campus preparation where you went to college or where your children go now?
+If an active shooter is coming down the hallway, does your Daughter or Son's professor have to fumble with a key on the hallway side of the door so they can barricade inside the room?
 Do their professors keep the door locked and propped open with a book, or puck, so students can come and go to the bathroom?
-With 70% of your kid's professors being only part-time workers in 2018, who often lack an office on campus and even their own keys to the classroom, can they relock the door?
-What if your students have to hide in a classroom without a teacher around to lock the door?
+With 70% of university professors being only part-time workers in 2018, who often lack an office on campus and even their own keys to the classrooms, can they relock the door?
+What if your students have to hide in a classroom without a teacher around to help them lock the door?
 Can they lock it quickly from inside by turning a latch?
-Do students get training in active shooter response like they did when they were in High School?
+Do students get training for active shooter situations like they did when they were in still in High School?

 Students, faculty, and staff, who live and work on our college campuses are done waiting for our institutions to get on the ball and make the required changes.
 As a parent of college students, I am pleased that my Faculty Association and our Student Congress decided to get the train rolling on classroom door locks.
-My older children will get at least one term of better doors before they graduate and our freshmen students will hopefully be better prepared.
+My older children will get at least one term of better doors before they graduate and our freshmen students will hopefully be better prepared in the future.
 There is still more to do on my campus and most campuses in the United States.
-To catch up to Virginia Tech, we need to give mandatory active shooter training to every new student and staff member, so everyone knows the plan in an adrenaline surging emergency.
-Scary, emergency events need to be practiced.
+To catch up to Virginia-Tech, we need to give mandatory active shooter training to every new student and staff member, so everyone knows the plan in an emergency.
+Scary events need to be practiced.
 The first practice cannot be the first time for real.

-If you want to learn more about Run, Hide, Fight, check out these examples on YouTube.
-I know the idea is hard to think about, but no harder than thinking about our children practicing active shooter drills in grade school and high school.
+- If you want to learn more about Run, Hide, Fight, view these videos on YouTube.
+I know the topic is uncomfortable, but no more so than the reality of our younger children already practicing active shooter drills in grade school.